 - Depression.
 In a study of nearly 4,000 men over 70 years old, the higher number of men with a low testosterone level had depression.
 This association remained even after adjusting to age, general health, obesity and other factors;

 - Erectile dysfunction.
 Erection problems are one of the most common symptoms of a low testosterone level.
 Most ED is caused by atherosclerosis.
 Men with risk factors for atherosclerosis – diabetes, metabolic syndrome or obesity – often also have a low level of testosterone.
-Men may cope with the problems buying Canadian Pharmacy erectile dysfunction drugs online;
+Men may cope with the problems buying Pharmacy Mall erectile dysfunction drugs online;

 - High blood pressure.
 Effect of testosterone on blood pressure is complex.
 Men with high blood pressure have nearly twice lower testosterone level than men with a normal blood pressure.
 On the other hand, too much testosterone can increase blood pressure.
 Testosterone acts in various ways on the blood vessels, so it may produce different effects.